mathai4ed/mathai4ed.github.io/cfp.md

 - **Reasoning**: Informal and formal reasoning agents that can communicate and interact with humans.
 - **Core methods**: Multimodal and neuro-symbolic approaches in mathematical domains.

-We are also interested in works on other problems that integrate mathematical AI into education, such as,
+We are also interested in key advances in artificial intelligence and machine learning that enable these applications, such as:
 - **Accessibility**: How can AI most effectively aid mathematical education for a diversity of backgrounds?
 - **Applications**: Which near- and long-term applications of AI in math education are most impactful?
 - **Approaches**: Which research advances are necessary for enabling these applications?